Housing and Dining

 - Weaver Track and Field Stadium has an eight-lane Olympic track and has hosted some of the nation’s premier college track and field events.

 - The Class of 1952 Stadium is a lighted facility that accommodates approximately 4,000 spectators for both lacrosse and field hockey, with a shared grandstand and pressbox between two fields.
-Sherrerd Field is the home for men’s and women’s lacrosse.
+Sherrerd Field is the home for men’s and women’s lacrosse and the interim home for men's and women’s soccer while Roberts Stadium is moved to the east side of campus.
 Bedford Field is the home of Princeton field hockey.

 - Shea Rowing Center is home to the crew program.